singh1114/best/_posts/2020-04-03-guide-to-decision-regression-trees.md

 Let's try to understand it using the `hitter's dataset`.

-First we plot the whole dataset onto a plan.
+First, we plot the whole dataset onto a plan.
 For simplicity let's consider that all the points are confined in a rectangle.

-In regression trees, at each point we have to predict two values.
+In regression trees, at each point, we have to predict two values.

 1. Value of the branch feature (node).
 2. The cutoff value at which the reduction in RSS is minimum.

 While working on the hitter's dataset, we found that `Age` was dividing the region in a better way.
 So, the branch feature(root node) that we chose was `Age`.
 Also, we found that the cutoff value of 4.5 years was giving optimal results.

 We will apply the recursion and apply the same steps again.
-Since, we now have two regions, `R1` with salaries of `hitters` with experience < 4.5 years and `R2` with experience >= 4.5 years.
+Since we now have two regions, `R1` with salaries of `hitters` with experience < 4.5 years and `R2` with experience >= 4.5 years.

 We now chose from these two available regions and try to divide them.
 The only other available feature is `number of hits`.
-We found that there is clear distinction between the salaries of hitters hitting `117+` hits last year in region `R2`.
+We found that there is a clear distinction between the salaries of hitters hitting `117+` hits last year in region `R2`.

 Finally, we chose to leave the `R1` as it is as there was no clear advantage of dividing it further.